-To open the Grunt tool window
+Open the Grunt tool window

-To build a tree of tasks from the Grunt tool window
+Build a tree of tasks from the Grunt tool window

 In the Grunt tool window, click on the toolbar and choose the required Gruntfile.js file from the list.
 By default, PhpStorm shows the Gruntfile.js file in the root of your project.

-Gruntfile.jsfile you need in the dialog that opens.
+If you have another Gruntfile.js file, click Choose Gruntfile.js and select the Gruntfile.js file you need in the dialog that opens.
 PhpStorm adds a new node with the path to the chosen Gruntfile.js file on its title and builds a tasks tree under the new node.

-To re-build a tree
+Re-build a tree

 Switch to the required node and click on the toolbar.

-To sort the tasks in a tree by their names
+Sort the tasks in a tree by their names

-Click on the toolbar, choose Sort by on the menu, and then choose Name.
+Click on the toolbar, choose Sort by from the menu, and then choose Name.

 By default, a tree shows the tasks in the order in which they are defined in Gruntfile.js (option Definition order).

-To run a task or a target
+Run a task or a target

-Double click the task or target.
+Double-click the task or target.

-Select the task or target in the tree and press Enter or choose Run <task name> on the context menu.
+Select the task or target in the tree and press Enter or choose Run <task name> from the context menu.

-To run the default task
+Run the default task

-Select the root node in the tree, and choose Run default on the context menu of the selection.
+Select the root node in the tree, and choose Run default from the context menuu of the selection.

-To run several tasks or targets
+Run several tasks or targets

-To jump to the definition of a task or a target
+Jump to the definition of a task or a target

-Select the required task or target in the tree, and choose Jump to source on the context menu of the selection.
+Select the required task or target in the tree, and choose Jump to source from the context menu of the selection.